Welcome to the Carol Stream Fire District Website

 The Carol Stream Fire District has been proudly protecting residents and businesses within its boundaries since 1947.
 Currently covering approximately 9 square miles, including most of the Village of Carol Stream and some unincorporated areas, the District serves approximately 41,000 people.
 With 3 stations located strategically within its boundaries, the District provides timely response to calls requiring fire suppression, emergency medical and technical rescue services, as well as hazardous material incidents.

 Carol Stream Fire District maintains an ISO (Insurance Services Office) rating of 2.
 ISO collects information on a community's public fire protection and analyzes the data using its Fire Suppression Rating Schedule (FSRS).
 It then assigns a Public Protection Classification from 1 to 10, with 1 being the best.
-These ratings are used to determine insurance rates for homeowners.
+These ratings can be used to determine insurance rates for homeowners.